 Cut down on unnecessary sugar.

-It is easily said but this means sugar in your coffee, fruit juice and sodas.
+Think about sugar in your coffee, fruit juice, and sodas.

 Drink loads of water.

 Plan this.
 Buy pretty water bottles to keep on your desk at work, in the kitchen, in the living room, and at your bedside.
 Don’t drink tap water, drink purified water, it tastes great so you’ll have a better chance of sticking to it.

 Eat your last meal about 3.5 hours before bedtime.

 Once again, this involves planning.
 If you resume the couch potato position or go to bed shortly after big mealtimes, your body won’t use the energy you have just eaten!
 Rather keep busy around the house after mealtimes.